Body

 • Student organizations are NOT authorized to use the University's Employer Identification Number (EIN) or tax-exempt status.

-• Each organization must apply for its own individual EIN and tax-exempt classification through the Internal Revenue Service if they plan to manage an outside bank account.
+• If an organization plans to manage an outside bank account, it must apply for its own EIN and tax-exempt classification through the Internal Revenue Service.

 • An EIN serves as a Social Security Number for a group or organization.